 Walking or riding in a parades creates a number of risks and security challenges.
-Crowd assembling on two sides, attackers pre-positioning at advantage points that will change with crowd density and movement, bailout routes can unexpectedly be blocked, etc. No matter how much preplanning is done, these variables pose a challenge that can't be avoided.
+Crowds assembling on two sides, attackers pre-positioning at advantage points that will change with crowd density and movement, bailout routes can unexpectedly be blocked, etc. No matter how much preplanning is done, these variables pose a challenge that can't be avoided.
 Consequently, Campaign frontrunners need to start early to understand the political climate, crime rate, and potential threats that can develop during the parade.

 Begin early to evaluate the history of crimes and political activists known to be in the area.
 While most activists pose little or no threat, all parties have the loner wacko looking for their 15 minutes of fame.
-The goal is not to stop or deny political expressions but rather at least be aware of the political climate and have some reasonable action plan ready to avoid or defuse hostile confrontations (Refer to RMLC sessions on how to avoid, discourage, and handle kidnapping, hostage taking, and home invasions).
-Refer also to papers written on Billionaire for Bush activist Miles Christensen (Incident reports on file with excerpts below).
+The goal is not to stop or deny political expressions but rather at least be aware of the political climate and have some reasonable action plan ready to avoid or defuse hostile confrontations (Refer to: RMLC sessions on how to avoid, discourage, and handle kidnapping, hostage taking, and home invasions, white papers on Billionaire for Bush activist Miles Christensen, forensic profiling and analyzing crime scenes.)

 While profiling is criticized as bordering on discrimination, without some ability to profile potential threats in your environment, it will only be a matter of time before you're robbed, mugged, rapped, or swindled by some con-artist.
-I'd like a dime back for every watch I bought off the streets of Saigon, before I realized Rolex were not made in the South Viet Nam.
-Identifying your potential threats can be a relative science.
+I'd like a dime for every Rolex I bought in Saigon, before I realized Rolex were not made in South Viet Nam.
+Identifying your potential threats is a relative science.
 At one extreme you can have the ultra conservative and at the other the ultra liberal.
-Yet neither will have you in their sights.
-In many cases, it's not the ultra at each extreme but the guy who at some unpredictable point steps beyond reality.
-It might be the guy who spent his whole life feeling he's been ignored.
-It might be the guy who finally says, "it's my way or the highway."
-It might be the guy who carries one signs because he has only one point to make before he goes out in a blaze of glory.
+Yet it might not be the extremist who actually carries out the hit.
+In many cases, it's not the one at the extreme but the guy who at some unpredictable point steps beyond reality and takes up the torch for the extremist.
+It might be the guy who spent his whole life feeling he's been ignored or underappreciated.
+It might be the guy who finally says it's my way or the highway.
+It might be the guy who carries one sign in every parade because he has only one point to make before he goes out in a blaze of glory.
 It might be the guy focused on one flaw, one issue, one belief system, one way to solve what he considers to be an unsolvable situation.

 Some are obsessed with guns, others with religion, still others with a love interest or idol, and some are just looking for a cause that offers them an identity.
 The fact is we're less able today to recognize an attacker because terrorists are being schooled over the internet on how to dress, how to move, what to say and how to act so as not to be recognized.
-In classes on executive protection I take them back to the case of the political activist who posed as a reporter and made it all the way into a Republican caucus just because he cut his hair, wore clean close, and claimed to be someone else.
-Following are excerpts from our research files.
+In classes on executive protection I use the case of the political activist who, posing as a reporter, made his way into a Republican caucus just by cutting his hair, wearing clean cloths, and claimed to be the son of a known businessman.